4D-Game/sdk/docs/controller-sdk/index.md

 As the name implies, the `Joystick` class is used for inputs from one dimension of a joystick.
 It provides a method `get_direction(seat: int, pos: int)` which is called with a new joystick position between $$-1$$ and $$1$$.

 Additionally a constant `THRESHOLD` is given.
-With this value you can deside below wich value an input is recognized as zero.
+With this value you can deside below which value an input is recognized as zero.

 ```python
 class MyJoystick()